 Causes of a PCL Tear

-• Direct impact to the knee: A strong blow to the front of the knee, often during sports or accidents, can push the shinbone backward and injure the PCL.
+- Direct impact to the front of the knee: A strong blow to the front of the shin or knee can push the shinbone backward and tear the PCL.

-• Falling on a bent knee: Landing hard on a flexed knee can strain or tear the ligament.
+- Falling on a bent knee: Landing hard on a flexed knee, with the foot pointed down, can strain or tear the ligament.

-• Severe hyperextension: Stretching the knee too far backward may damage the ligament.
+- Severe hyperextension: Forcing the knee too far backward can damage the PCL.

 About the Author